Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: Preliminaries

 where $U_p$ and $U_f$ contain the past and future input data, respectively.
-The former is obtained by selecting the first $T_{\mathrm{ini}}$ block rows of $\mathcal{H}_{L}(u^d_{[1,T]})$, and the latter is obtained by selecting the last $N$ block rows of the same matrix.
-Similarly, $Y_p$ and $Y_f$ represent the past and future output data, respectively. \\ \textbf{System behavior representation.} Motivated by Willem's fundamental lemma \cite{willems2005note} and the DeePC formulation \cite{coulson2019data}, we have the following result: given time $t$ for a specific system, the past control input sequence within a time horizon of length $T_{ini}$, denoted as $u_{ini}=col(u(t-T_{ini}),u(t-T_{ini}+1),\cdots,u(t-1)) \in \mathbb{R}^{m}$, and the predicted control input sequence within a time horizon of length $N$, denoted as $u=col(u(t),u(t+1),\cdots,u(t+N-1)) \in \mathbb{R}^{n}$, can be defined.
+Similarly, $Y_p$ and $Y_f$ represent the past and future output data, respectively. \\ \textbf{System behavior representation.} Motivated by Willems' fundamental lemma \cite{willems2005note} and the DeePC formulation \cite{coulson2019data}, we have the following result: Let $k > 0$ be the current time step.
+Then, we define the past control input sequence of length $T_{ini}$ as $u_{ini}=col(u_{k-T_{ini}},u_{k-T_{ini}+1},\cdots,u_{k-1}) \in \mathbb{R}^{m}$, and the predicted control input sequence within a time horizon of length $N$, denoted as $u=col(u_{k},u_{k+1},\cdots,u_{k+N-1}) \in \mathbb{R}^{n}$.
 Similarly, the past and predicted output sequences $y_{ini}$ and $y$ can also be defined.